 When to Seek Professional Help

-While having coping skills is an important aspect of dealing with anxiety, knowing when to seek professional guidance is also essential.
-When your texting anxiety begins to greatly impact your life and ability to communicate, it may be time to try therapy.
+While having coping skills is an important aspect of dealing with texting anxiety, if your anxiety begins to greatly impact your life and ability to communicate, it may be time to try therapy.
 There are many options for anxiety therapy available, so finding the right therapist ensures that you receive the support best suited for you and your individual needs.

 In My Experience